thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 Check out the next [installation guide](/docs/mqtt-broker/install/cluster/aws-cluster-setup/) on how to deploy ThingsBoard MQTT Broker on AWS.
 Additionally, check out the [folder](https://github.com/thingsboard/thingsboard-mqtt-broker/tree/perf-tests/k8s/aws) with scripts and parameters of the broker used during the run.
-And finally, the [performance tests tool](https://github.com/thingsboard/tb-mqtt-perf-tests) that generates MQTT clients and produces the load.
+And finally, the [performance tests tool](https://github.com/thingsboard/tb-mqtt-perf-tests) generates MQTT clients and produces the load.
 Performance tests [configuration file](https://github.com/thingsboard/tb-mqtt-perf-tests/blob/master/k8s/mqtt-broker-test-run-config.yml#L59) can be reviewed and adjusted to simulate the desired load.